tarcinapp/entity-persistence-service/README.md

 While many tools exist to generate REST APIs from JSON schemas, they often stop at basic CRUD operations.
 These solutions typically lack support for more advanced concerns—such as managing **relationships between records**, handling **ownership and access control**, or modeling **user interactions in post-login scenarios**.

-Tarcinapp addresses these gaps with opinionated models, built-in metadata, and a gateway architecture that enables secure, configurable behaviors out of the box.
+Tarcinapp addresses these gaps with **opinionated models**, built-in metadata, and a gateway architecture that enables secure, configurable behaviors out of the box.

 The suite is composed of purpose-specific services for different layers of a modern backend system, including: